eunseok-lee/spin_atom_CE3/README.md

 The package consists of four sub-programs, listed in the following list.
 Each program can run independently if all required parameters are provided correctly.

 1) clusterlist: formulate the clusters and cluster functions based on the geometrical information of lattice site.

-2) data_to_corr_mat3: convert the coupled configuration of atomic species and magnetic moment to the correlation matrix of CE
+2) data_to_corr_mat3: convert the coupled configuration of atomic species and magnetic moment to the correlation matrix of CE.

-3) findcluster3: select the most representative cluster functions (expansion basis) and the corresponding effective cluster interactions (expansion coefficient)
+3) findcluster3: select the most representative cluster functions (expansion basis) and the corresponding effective cluster interactions (expansion coefficient).

-4) predictstructure_ce3: predict the lowest energy structure using the result of 3)
+4) predictstructure_ce3: predict the lowest energy structure using the result of 3).

-3a) link_to_ann: construct and optimize an artificial neural network to fit correlation matrix to formation energy
+3a) link_to_ann: construct and optimize an artificial neural network to fit correlation matrix to formation energy.

 The main function of the package is realized by sub-programs 3) and 4).